9.x: Site Configuration

 #Site Configuration in Settings.yaml

-You can either specify configuration for a certain site node name, or you can specify fallback configuration using the special key *
+You can either specify configuration for a certain site node name, or you can specify a fallback configuration using the special key *.

-The configuration is not merged together: If you create custom configuration for a site, you need to specify it completely.
-This is to reduce complexity, and to prevent problems due to base-config which cannot properly be reset.
+The custom configuration is not merged with the fallback: If you create custom configuration for a site, you need to specify it completely.
+This is to reduce complexity, and to prevent problems due to base-config which cannot be reset properly.

 Let's look at an example: